Linuxfabrik/monitoring-plugins/README.md

 ## Unit Tests

+Running tests: `python2 path/to/check-plugin/test`

+Implementing tests:

-Use the `unittest` framework (https://docs.python.org/2.7/library/unittest.html).
+* Use the `unittest` framework (https://docs.python.org/2.7/library/unittest.html).
 Within your `test` file, call the check as a bash command, capture stdout, stderr and its return code (retc), and run your assertions against stdout, stderr and retc.

-To test a check that need to run some tools that aren't on your machine, provide an `examples` stdout file and a `--test` parameter to feed "example/stdout-file,expected-stderr,expected-retc" into your check.
+* To test a check that needs to run some tools that aren't on your machine, provide an `examples` stdout file and a `--test` parameter to feed "example/stdout-file,expected-stderr,expected-retc" into your check.
 If you get the `--test` parameter, skip the execution of your bash/psutil/whatever function.

 ## Names, Naming Conventions, Parameters, Option Processing